 Trainer: Donavan Cheah (Thales)

-Donavan has had almost eight years of cybersecurity expertise in red teaming, penetration testing, threat modelling and risk assessments.
+Donavan has eight years of cybersecurity expertise in red teaming, penetration testing, threat modelling and risk assessments.

-He has contributed to the open-source cybersecurity space, such as his series of deliberately vulnerable machines on Vulnhub 2018 to 2021.
-He also exhibits significant technical depth through conducting talks at multiple conferences and venues regionally (Mystikcon, Vulncon, Division 0) on various topics like antivirus evasion and deserialization, and also conducts career talks to inspire younger students to consider cybersecurity as a meaningful career option.
+He has contributed to the open-source cybersecurity space through his deliberately vulnerable machine series, digitalworld.local, on Vulnhub, from 2018 to 2021.
+He has also conducted talks at various conferences in the APAC region (Mystikcon, Vulncon, Division 0) on various topics like antivirus evasion and deserialization, and also conducts career talks to inspire younger students to consider cybersecurity as a meaningful career option.

-In Thales, he has also led a team to create a fully-functional, made in Singapore cybersecurity gamification experience "Defend the Breach" in a short span of three months, which allows players to role-play as CISOs to make cybersecurity decisions such as balancing the cyber budget with cyber investment, dealing with cyber threats and deciding on the types of capabilities required for securing the business.
+In his current role at Thales, he has also led a team to create a fully-functional cybersecurity gamification experience "Defend the Breach" in a short span of three months, for players to role-play as CISOs to understand the difficulties in making cybersecurity executive decisions.

-Recently, Donavan has also provided thought leadership through being a member of the advisory board at VULNCON 2024, as well as moderating a panel with fellow CISO/VP-level cybersecurity executives.
+He also sits on advisory boards on security conferences, such as VULNCON, from 2024 to 2025, as well as moderates C-suite level panels.
 His views on cybersecurity have also been quoted in the book "The Pentester Blueprint" written by Phillip L. Wylie and Kim Crawley, as well as his course reviews being quoted by Offensive Security.
-He is also a member of the Technical Advisory Panel Workshop as part of ISC2's Unified Body of Knowledge (UBK) project, slated to be released in late 2024.
+He is also a member of the Technical Advisory Panel Workshop as part of ISC2's Unified Body of Knowledge (UBK) project, completed in 2024.

-Donavan also possesses multiple certifications ranging from Offensive Security certifications (OSCE3, OSCP), ISC2 (CISSP), ISACA (CRISC) and is currently slated to begin his candidacy for a Masters in Cybersecurity (Online) conducted by Georgia Tech.
+Donavan also possesses multiple certifications ranging from Offensive Security certifications (OSCE3, OSCP), ISC2 (CISSP), ISACA (CRISC) and is currently a candidate for the online Masters in Cybersecurity by Georgia Tech.

 Writing a Code Sanitizer